TimITSolutions/federation_environment_getting_started/README.md

 We suggest that you bootstrap development from our [sample code on CLaM dataset](./sample_code/clam-dataset).
 This sample code can seamlessly be tested locally and submitted to the platform.
 It trains a standard ResNet for breast cancer prediction at the image-level on our CLaM dataset.
 For local testing, we included a [small subset](./dataset) in this repository.

 However, if you would like to start from scratch, most important things to keep in mind when developing your code for CLaM are:
 1. Use subset of the CLaM dataset, [CLaM-sample](./dataset) in this repository to develop your code.
-How to access the dataset in your code can be found [here](./dataset.md).
+2. CLaM dataset description and how to access the dataset in your code can be found [here](./dataset.md).
 3. The entrypoint of the code needs to be called ```main.py```.
 4. Provide all packages needed to run your code in ```requirements.txt``` ([generate requirements.txt](#generate-requirementstxt)).
 5. Log your performance metrics to MLflow using ```mlflow.log_metrics()```.